vonderchild/digital-forensics-lab/Lab 6/README.md

 - **$MFTMirr** — This file stands for MFT Mirror and serves as a backup of the $MFT, and is crucial in case the original $MFT becomes corrupted.
 - **$LogFile** — This file records transaction journal information of metadata (MFT area), and can be used to recover from system crashes.

-For analyzing these files, there are several tools available such as [analyzeMFT](https://github.com/dkovar/analyzeMFT), or [MFTECmd](https://github.com/EricZimmerman/MFTECmd) available at [https://ericzimmerman.github.io/#!index.md](https://ericzimmerman.github.io/#!index.md).
+For analyzing these files, there are several tools available such as [analyzeMFT](https://github.com/dkovar/analyzeMFT), or [MFTECmd](https://github.com/EricZimmerman/MFTECmd) available for download at [https://ericzimmerman.github.io/#!index.md](https://ericzimmerman.github.io/#!index.md).

 >💡 There may be a lot more files that may be present in a disk image like $Boot, $Secure, $Volume, etc. However, I encourage you to explore these on your own as part of your learning process.